-A formal reminder and warning
+A formal reminder

 On 9 June 2010, shortly after her appointment as home secretary and minister for women and equalities, Theresa May wrote formally to cabinet colleagues to remind them of their legal duty to have due regard for equality in relation to disability, ethnicity and gender.
-She also reminded them of forthcoming duties under the ne Equality Act 2010 in relation to age, religion, sexual identity and transgender.
-Her immediate concern about the possible impact on equalities of imminent budgetary cuts.
-Her letter was in addition relevant, however, for the full range of government policies, actions and decisions.
+She also reminded them of forthcoming duties in relation to age, religion, sexual identity and transgender.
+Her immediate concern was the possible impact on equalities of imminent budgetary cuts.
+Her letter was also relevant, however, for the full range of government policies, actions and decisions.
 She warned that 'there are real risks that women, ethnic minorities, disabled people and older people will be disproportionately affected' by the cuts.
 All four of these groups, she pointed out, use public services more than the population as a whole, and the majority of people in receipt of tax credits and welfare payments belong to these groups.
 Her warning to cabinet colleagues was unequivocal: